“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 Ultimate has become one of today’s fastest-growing sports.
 In 2015, the International Olympic Committee (IOC) granted full recognition to the World Flying Disc Federation (WFDF) for flying disc sports, including ultimate.
 It is widely believed that ultimate will become as popular as soccer, for many of the same reasons soccer is the world’s most popular sport.

-Spirit of the Game.
+Origin of Spirit of the Game.

 “An ultimate game has many moments to be won or lost.
 The final score at the end of the game is only one of those moments.”